 - hautboy (n.)

-- 1570s, from French hautbois "high wood" (15c.; see oboe).
-The "high" is haut in its secondary sense of "high-pitched."
-Frequently nativized as hoboy.
+- "oboe, double-reeded woodwind instrument," 1570s, from French hautbois "high wood" (15c.; see oboe, which is the Italian phonetic spelling of the French word).
+The haut is used here in its secondary sense of "high-pitched."
+In early use frequently nativized as hoboy, hawboy, etc.

 This Pageaunt waz clozd vp with a delectable harmony of Hautboiz, Shalmz, Coronets, and such oother looud muzik.
 [Robert Laneham, 1575]